Background

 Assessment process

-• All submissions will be considered before a final decision is made.
+- All submissions received will be considered before a final decision is made.

 Next steps